How to buy Halliburton Company (HAL) shares in Australia

 Halliburton Company (HAL) is a leading oil & gas equipment & services business with stocks listed in the US.
-It opened the day at US$23.2 after a previous close of US$23.35.
-During the day the price has varied from a low of USD22.92 to a high of USD23.59.
-The latest price was USD23.49 (25 minute delay).
+It opened the day at US$37.97 after a previous close of US$38.06.
+During the day the price has varied from a low of USD37.27 to a high of USD38.09.
+The latest price was USD37.69 (25 minute delay).
 Halliburton Company is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Halliburton Company

 - Search for Halliburton Company.
 Find the share by name or ticker symbol: HAL.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Halliburton Company.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?